 Trader Joe’s is known for its signature products and different offerings.
 The grocer’s fun shopping experience, incredibly low prices and constantly rotating lineup of food offerings have earned it a cult following.
 Of course, some Trader Joe’s products are a better deal than others, so we came up with these 15 must-have items you should always buy at Trader Joe’s.

 Trader Joe’s is always coming out with new and interesting snack options.
 Whether you’re a lover of popcorn, potato chips or crackers, you’re bound to find something you want to snack on at Trader Joe’s.
 For the healthy foodies of the world, there are Three Seed Beet Crackers.
 For the cheese-obsessed, there are Cheese Puffs.
 And for the adventurous palate, there are all kinds of chips, like sweet and savory Jerk-Style Plantain Chips — a hot-ticket item that costs just $1.79.
+Serve them alongside a Jamaican curry for a truly joyful meal.

 Some dried fruit can be overly sugary and sweetened, not to mention expensive, but at Trader Joe’s, there’s a myriad of unsweetened options at low cost.
 While you probably won’t find exotic fruits like durian at Trader Joe’s, snackable freeze dried grapes, dragon fruit, cranberries and more come in resealable plastic bags.
 A 6-ounce bag of tasty organic dried mango is just $3.99.
+Dried fruit isn't just for trail mix.
+We love adding it to salads, as well as baked goods like maple-glazed breakfast cookies with dried cranberries and pepitas or pear crisp with dried sour cherries.

 If you love bread, cheese and hors d'oeuvres of all kinds, head to Trader Joe’s for some of the best frozen foods in the game.
 They may not be the healthiest, but they’re simple to make, low-cost and always a hit.
 Not all of them are equally tasty, but don’t worry — we tried them for you, so you know which appetizers to buy and which to skip.